-Starting in Europe, RoHS-like regulations are now being developed worldwide.
+Starting in Europe, RoHS regulations are now being developed worldwide.
 The scope, the listed hazardous substances, and their applicable exemptions differ from one market to another.

-Enviropass is here to assist you with your RoHS testing towards product environmental compliance worldwide
+Enviropass is here to assist you with your testing towards product environmental compliance worldwide

-RoHS is an acronym that stands for Restriction of Hazardous Substances.
-The long version of Europe RoHS is the Restriction of the use of certain hazardous substances.
+This is an acronym that stands for Restriction Of Hazardous Substances.
+The long version is the Restriction of the use of certain hazardous substances.

 Every RoHS regulation aims at restricting the use of hazardous substances contained in electrical and electronic equipment, to better protect the environment and human health.
 As a result, the waste of electrical and electronic equipment (WEEE) becomes easier to recycle and less harmful.

 Generally speaking, aerospace, military, and automotive products are out-of-scope.
-Batteries obligations and packages requirements are also excluded.
+Batteries obligations and package requirements are also excluded.
 However, specific regulations apply to automotive equipment (ELV), batteries, and packaging environmental compliance.

-RoHS regulations mirror Europe RoHS all over the world.
-This is the case of the Eurasian Economic Union (Russia RoHS), the United Arab Emirates (UAE RoHS), Turkey RoHS, California RoHS, and other states and countries.
-Unlike Europe RoHS, some countries like the United Arab Emirates RoHS request external audits.
+First of all, most RoHS regulations mirror the European ones all over the world.
+This is the case of the Eurasian Economic Union, the United Arab Emirates, Turkey, California, and other states and countries.
+Unlike the European Union, some countries like the United Arab Emirates request external audits.

-Countries and states like Australia, Canada, Japan, or the USA (other than RoHS in California and New Jersey) don’t have RoHS laws as such, or regulations specifically dedicated to substances restrictions in electrical and electronic equipment.
+Countries and states like Australia, Canada, Japan, or the USA (other than a few States) don’t have RoHS laws as such, or regulations specifically dedicated to substances restrictions in electrical and electronic equipment.

 However, this doesn’t mean that no applicable regulations apply at all.
 Legal obligations on hazardous substances are usually implemented, restricting mercury, lead, cadmium, and others.
 The objective is to reduce their use and the risk of exposure when importing, producing, or placing on the market mixtures, products, and devices.